 - 5% Personal dividend tax – at time of distribution

-- 0% Dividend tax when distributed to other legal entities in Georgia
+- 0% Corporate Income/Dividend tax when distributed to other legal entities in Georgia

-- 20% tax on employee salaries (If employees are Georgian residents, an additional 2%+2% for pensions)
+- 20% tax on employee salaries (If employees are Georgian permanent residents or citizens, an additional 2%+2% for pensions)

 - VAT of 18% if gross VATable turnover exceeds 100,000 GEL in any 12 month period.
 Read More About VAT.